 Global and international studies majors at Western Michigan University can pursue successful careers in international business, academics, government, publishing, the arts, advocacy, politics, research and more.
 For more information, please see our program in the 2021-22 academic catalog.

-Global and International Studies Major requirements (39 hours)
+Global and International Studies Major (39 hours)

-If you started your college career prior to 2016, you may select the catalog requirements below or the catalog requirements prior to 2016.
+If you started your college career prior to 2016, you may select the catalog requirements below the catalog requirements prior to 2016.
 See your advisor for more information.

-- Minimum 39 hours, of which at least 23 hours must be in course work at the 3000-level or above
+- Minimum 39 hours, at least 23 hours of which must be in course work at the 3000-level or above

 - Must include course selections from at least four different departments or course prefixes

 - No more than 16 credit hours of transfer credit may be applied toward the major

 No minor is required for students choosing the major, although a language or area studies minor is strongly recommended.
 Credits for the world language cognate requirement can also be applied toward a declared minor or major in a language.